Smart home devices attract hackers in their first five minutes online

 Hacking attempts

-NetScout believes even if buyers take all the best steps — changing passwords for example — they really can't bear the burden of trying to stop hackers, a sentiment other cyber security experts have echoed in the past.
+NetScout believes that even if buyers take all the best steps — changing passwords, for example — they really can't bear the burden of trying to stop hackers, a sentiment other cybersecurity experts have echoed in the past.

-While changing default passwords are always a good idea, smart devices and apps can contain security flaws, and back doors, that make it difficult for the basic consumer to ever completely lock-down their connected products.
+While changing default passwords is always a good idea, smart devices and apps can contain security flaws and back doors that make it difficult for the basic consumer to completely lock down their connected products.

-One reason smart home brands, besides updating — and testing — their own software regularly and educating their consumers on best security practices, may need to work together to keep their products doing what they're designed to do, and not be an open door for hackers.
+One reason smart home brands may need to work together is that, in addition to updating and testing their own software regularly and educating their consumers on best security practices, they may also need to work together to keep their products doing what they're designed to do and not be an open door for hackers.